nubenetes/awesome-kubernetes/docs/devsecops.md

 - [acloudguru.com: Cloud security risks: Why you should make apps Secure by Design](https://acloudguru.com/blog/engineering/cloud-apps-secure-by-design)
 - [medium.com/google-cloud: Shifting (even further) Left on Kubernetes Resource Compliance](https://medium.com/google-cloud/shifting-even-further-left-on-kubernetes-resource-compliance-8f96fb8c72eb) Shifting left can help organizations optimize their use of fully-managed cloud environments and managed services, and tools like Open Policy Agent and Gatekeeper can help organizations ensure compliance in these environments
 - [hmaslowski.com: macOS Security hardening with Microsoft Intune](https://hmaslowski.com/home/f/macos-security-hardening-with-microsoft-intune)
+- [kubewarden.io: Scanning secrets in environment variables](https://www.kubewarden.io/blog/2022/10/env-var-secrets/) This tutorial will teach you how to scan secrets in environment variables using Kubewarden and the  env-variable-secrets-scanner-policy
+- [dzone.com: How To Manage Vulnerabilities in Modern Cloud-Native Applications](https://dzone.com/articles/how-to-manage-vulnerabilities-in-modern-cloud-nati) The article describes how to secure cloud-native applications to identify, manage, and remediate vulnerabilities across the tech stack and ways of integrating security.

 ## Kubernetes Security Compliance Frameworks